laowantong/paroxython/docs/md/pipeline_documentation.md

 The set of commands constitutes a pipeline that evolves both:

-- a selection of programs (initially all those in the database);
+- a selection of programs (initially all those in the tag database);
 - a body of imparted knowledge (initially empty).

 .. note::